 Did I just describe every home project you’ve ever done?
 Or maybe every trip you’ve taken to the home improvement store where the tally was three times what you planned on when you went in?

-To avoid scope creep, you must clearly identify the scope of the project upfront with a scope definition (which I teach in detail in The Easy Way).
+To avoid scope creep, you must clearly identify the scope of the project upfront with a scope definition—what’s included in the project and what’s not.
+In Project Home, I teach you how to write a good scope definition and give you a worksheet to document it.

 During the project, you have to stick to your scope definition.
 If you deviate and start adding things to the project, it will almost always cost more money or take more time to complete the project.
 It’s the reason most “weekend projects” last for weeks.